Philadelphia Athletics (1860–1876): National Association

 Dick McBride served as regular pitcher for more than a decade and as captain throughout the NA seasons, which gives him manager credit today.
-Other star players include Al Reach in the 1860s and Cap Anson, who played from 1872 to 1875 (Anson took over as captain near the very end of the 1875 season).
+Other star players include Al Reach in the 1860s and Cap Anson, who played from 1872 to 1875.
+At the very end of the 1875 season, Anson took over as the team's captain.

 The Athletics also played one game in Dover, Delaware on June 24, 1875.
 They played at Fairview Park Fair Grounds.

 During their five-year existence the Athletics won 165 games and lost only 86 for a winning percentage of .657.
-Notable players on their roster included Hall of Famer Cap Anson, infielder Ezra Sutton, and pitcher/manager Dick McBride.
+Notable players on their roster included Hall of Famer Cap Anson, infielder Ezra Sutton, and pitcher and manager Dick McBride.